 Health Care Reform Implementation.
-The County will advocate for appropriate administrative and fiscal support to prepare for federal health care reform, specifically the enrollment of increased numbers of County residents into Medi-Cal, as counties take on this expanded responsibility.
-The County also supports simplified eligibility rules, streamlined eligibility processes, strengthened leveraging of technology to provide consumer-friendly access and minimized consumer burdens in validating eligibility for facilitating renewal of health insurance coverage.
+The County will continue to advocate for appropriate administrative and fiscal support to fully implement federal health care reform, specifically the enrollment of increased numbers of County residents into Medi-Cal, as counties take on this expanded responsibility.
+The County supports simplified eligibility rules, streamlined eligibility processes, strengthened leveraging of technology to provide consumer-friendly access and minimized consumer burdens in validating eligibility for facilitating renewal of health insurance coverage.

 The County will advocate that the Essential Health Benefits scope of coverage for California Covered and newly eligible Medi-Cal populations must support adequate medical, dental, and behavioral healthcare and community-based supportive services capacity for the covered population, including adequate networks for all essential services within each geographic community.
-Given the prominent role of key safety net providers in serving the Medi-Cal population, it is critical for these providers to remain financially sustainable to serve an expanded Medi-Cal and subsized population and to serve those not included in the federal reform law's provisions.
+Given the prominent role of key safety net providers in serving the Medi-Cal population, it is critical for these providers to remain financially sustainable to serve an expanded Medi-Cal and subsidized population and to serve those not included in the federal reform law's provisions.
+The County will continue to work towards the successful implementation of Health Care Reform to ensure that the County's health system meets the demands of the newly insured population as well as those individuals who will remain uninsured.

 Preventing Health Issues.
 The County supports the development and sustainability of communities through changes in the social and physical environments that promote health.
-The County supports changes that maximize opportunities for every day physical activity, for improved nutrition, reduced violence, reduced access to alchol and other drugs, increased social connections, and for smoke-free environments.
-To reduce health inequities driven by wealth dispartiy and a history of discrimination, the County supports stable incomes and housing opportunities for wealth creation, educational attainment and economic development particularly in under resourced communities.
+The County supports changes that maximize opportunities for every day physical activity, for improved nutrition, reduced violence, reduced access to alcohol and other drugs, increased social connections, and for smoke-free environments.
+To reduce health inequities driven by wealth disparity and a history of discrimination, the County supports stable incomes and housing opportunities for wealth creation, educational attainment and economic development particularly in under resourced communities.
 In order to protect our natural resources for future generations, the County supports measures that protect and improve air and water quality and mitigate land toxicity.